Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Balance in a new theoretical frame

 Each triadic signature also operates as a unique theoretical predictive statement regarding balance processes.
 To see how this is so, we return to the predictive statement that Heiderian balance can make: If balance theory holds, then Ego should be motivated to create balance in its ties and to alter relations that create unbalanced situations.
 In a triadic context, the probability that Ego will actively choose to engage in a tie (either \textit{p}, \textit{n} or \textit{z}) with Alter will depend on the 2-path relation through X. In the present model, the first letter in the triad signature represents this choice faced by Ego.
 This separate role is visually enhanced by the placement of a period between it and the latter two letters in the signature.

-To illustrate this feature, we begin with a list of all eight classic Heiderian balance-theory statements, along with our triadic signature notation in Table (\ref{table:rapaport and signatures}).
+To illustrate this feature, we begin with a list of all eight classic Heiderian balance-theory statements, along with our triadic signature notation in Table \ref{table:rapaport and signatures}.
 The core prediction in Heider's model is that if a triple is unbalanced, then this creates psychological tension and discomfort.
 Thus, an unbalanced triple should not occur, or if it does occur, an attempt will be made by Ego to balance it by reconsidering her relations with Alter to make it balanced.
 On the other hand, if a triple is balanced, it will induce a sense of equanimity on Ego's part and is more likely to be stable and remain in place.
 Viewed in this way, each \textit{balanced} signature easily translates to a corresponding prediction from balance theory.
 Consider the following decomposition of the triadic elements.

 Given any set of relational ties ($q$, $r$, and $s$) among Ego, Alter and X, such that Ego has a $q$-tie with Alter, Ego has an $r$-tie with X, and Alter has an $s$-tie with X, the signature of this triad \textit{<q.rs>} can be decomposed into two parts: the $q$-tie, and the 2-path $rs$-tie.
 Now all balance theory statements can be framed by treating the $q$-tie as a dependent variable, predicted by the contextual 2-path, the $rs$ component (i.e., $P(q)=f(rs)$).